bubster937-ux/Lab03/README.md

 ## Part 5 - Retrospective Answers

 1. Where and when did it go wrong while working on your script tasks?
-> Your reflection here around step 4 or 5 stuff just wasnt working how i wanted
+> Your reflection here: around step 4 or 5 stuff just wasnt working how i wanted
 2. Was anything familiar working with a new language compared to one you are used to?
-> Your reflection here if statements
+> Your reflection here: if statements
 3. Did you write good `commit` messages that refer to what tasks were completed at each commit?
 What would you improve?
-> Your reflection here yes i woudlnt improve anything
+> Your reflection here: yes i woudlnt improve anything

 ## Part 6 - Citations / Resources